 They say the world will never be the same.
 I don’t know if I agree with that.
 Time will tell, but I think people will move onward and upward for the most part.
 That said, the fact remains this pandemic only sped up the process of what already was coming down the tracks: Las Vegas dominance as America’s go-to gambling spot is quickly becoming a thing of the past.
 It is up to the executives at these corporate behemoths to figure out how to get the masses back to the desert.
 The clock is ticking.

-Fall Classic: Sports Betting Picks Weekly Recap and Look Ahead 10.23.24
+Father Time: Sports Betting Picks Weekly Recap and Look Ahead 11.12.24